Looking towards Munlochy Bay - Julian Paren

-TBI has produced a comprehensive Growing Guide (still available) for the north of Scotland, run several series of 'Grow North' workshops on a range of growing topics, and bought an apple press, which is very popular for juice making in the autumn.
+TBI has produced a comprehensive Growing Guide (still available) for the north of Scotland, run several series of 'Grow North' workshops on a range of growing topics, and a very popular seed potato sale in early March.

 The Black Isle Larder website replaces an earlier 'Your Local Larder' booklet which had become out of date.
 It provides up to date information both to local people and visitors about Black Isle producers and suppliers offering food and drink largely sourced here.

 TBI's Million Miles project reduced car use significantly, and we continue to encourage public transport and cycling, with an associated bike hire business and publication of an Active Travel map and guides to Black Isle cycle routes.